Agent-Based Optimal Control for Image Processing: The optimal control problem

 The routine is implemented in CUDA~C and executed on an NVIDIA H100~NVL GPU, hosted on the \textit{Lagrange} server of the Department of Mathematics, Sapienza University of Rome.
 In this way, the computations are parallelised over the pixels, yielding a significant performance improvement.

 For the first experiment, we consider the image shown in the left panel of Figure~\ref{fig:mri}, which depicts a magnetic resonance image (MRI) of a brain tumour \cite[Figure~1B]{mri_scan}.

 The colour distribution of the pixels is displayed in the right panel of the same figure.
 The output of Algorithm~\ref{alg:dal} for three different values of the fidelity parameter $\alpha > 0$ is reported in Figure~\ref{fig:mri_dal}.

 As expected, $\alpha$ has a decisive influence on the optimisation outcome.
 For large values of $\alpha$, the reconstruction closely follows the original image, and three distinct clusters emerge, corresponding to the background, healthy brain tissue, and tumour.
 For intermediate values, we observe a distinctive blurring effect caused by the penalisation of colour variation; consequently, edges are not well preserved.
 For smaller values of $\alpha$, the gradient term dominates, and global interactions drive the agents to consensus, producing a single cluster that represents the average colour of the image.
+This behaviour is reflected in the time evolution of the semi-axes of the interaction ellipsoid, which are plotted in the rightmost column of Figure~\ref{fig:mri_dal}.
+The smaller the value of $\alpha$, the more the control steers the system toward a regime of global interactions, as shown by the increase in $\varepsilon_x$ and $\varepsilon_c$ over time.

 For a second experiment, we repeat the procedure on a more complex picture, shown in Figure~\ref{fig:namou}.

 The pixel distribution in the right panel reveals the absence of both purely black and purely white values.
 This makes the clustering task more challenging, as most agents are already concentrated within a narrow range of colour coordinates, despite representing different objects in the image.
 Figure~\ref{fig:namou_dal} illustrates the results: for large $\alpha$, the background wall and the floor are successfully flattened, but the bowl and the dog remain overly detailed.
-Reducing $\alpha$ improves the homogenisation of the bowl, but at the expense of blending the dog with the background.
-We therefore conclude that Algorithm~\ref{alg:dal} is only effective for images with high contrast between structural elements, such as those arising in medical imaging, but less suited to natural images with smoother colour variations.